lancedb/lancedb/docs/src/guides/scalar_index.md

 !!! note

-    New data added after creating the scalar index will appear in search results while the index update is still progress, but with increased latency due to a flat search on the unindexed portion.
-LanceDB Cloud automates this merging process, minimizing the impact on search speed.
+    New data added after creating the scalar index will still appear in search results if optimize is not used, but with increased latency due to a flat search on the unindexed portion.
+LanceDB Cloud automates the optimize process, minimizing the impact on search speed.